OpenGPGPU/opengpu/README.md

 # OPENGPU

-The goal of this project is to develop a low-power mobile GPU.
+The goal of this project is to develop a simple GPU.